The Great Plague, 1665: Case Study (Edexcel GCSE History): Revision Note

 Answers:

 One way in which approaches to preventing the plague were similar from the Medieval period to the Renaissance was the importance of miasma (1).
 In the Medieval period, sweet-smelling herbs and flowers were used (1).
-People would carry these under their nose and smell them to fight off the bad air (1).
+People would carry these under their noses and smell them to fight off the bad air (1).
 Similarly, in the Renaissance, herbs played a key role for a plague doctor whose beak-shaped mask was filled with sweet-smelling herbs (1).

 Students have found this question very difficult to answer.
 Many students used the same piece of evidence for both the Black Death and the Great Plague.
-This limits the amount of marks you can achieve for this question.
-Try to ensure that the two examples that you use are different but show a similar theme.
+This limits the number of marks you can achieve for this question.

-You've read 0 of your 10 free revision notes
+You've read 0 of your 5 free revision notes this week

 Unlock more, it's free!